Tips Bulletin

 When selecting an eggplant to grow, there is more to know than just eggplant sun requirements.
 Eggplants have various cultivars of purple and white fruits that vary in size, texture, and disease resistance.
 The latter is essential to picking which of the different types of eggplants to grow because a variety that resists disease creates less work for gardeners.

 Black King is a hybrid eggplant from Japan that is a high yielder.
 This variety produces oval-shaped fruits and boasts resistance to verticillium wilt.
 The Fairy Tale eggplant is a mini eggplant that grows light purple fruits on white stems.
-Because of their small size, these eggplants are ideal for container gardening.
+Because of their small size, these eggplants are an ideal vegetable for container gardening.

 Diamond eggplants probably match the idea of what a perfect eggplant looks like.
 This variety grows long, deep purple fruits on bright green stems.
 The fruits grow to around nine inches and are disorder-resistant.